Walk With a Geologist at Dinosaur Ridge

 - Appropriate attire: comfortable shoes, sun hats, sunglasses, removable clothing (windbreakers, fleeces, etc…)

 - Bring water

 Kermit Shields received his geology degrees and spent his professional career with Mobil Oil in a variety of production and exploration jobs in both domestic and international offices.
 After retiring, he became an active volunteer at both the Denver Museum of Nature and Science and at Dinosaur Ridge.
-He has been on the Friends of Dinosaur Ridge board of directors since 2006.
+Kermit was an active Board Director with Friends of Dinosaur Ridge from 2006-2021

 Bill Stone received bachelor and master of science degrees in geology and spent a career in the petroleum industry, exploring for and developing oil and gas reserves in the U.S. Bill began guiding tours at Dinosaur Ridge in 2018 and loves sharing its geological wonders with everyone.